 You’ll use these to request tokens in the next step.

-In your client application, you’ll use the client_id and client_secret to get a bearer token from Scalekit’s token endpoint.
+In your client application, you’ll use the client_id and client_secret to perform a token exchange at Scalekit's token endpoint, where the authorization code is exchanged for an access token.

 Here’s an example in Node.js: